ECK0320/SnowballAssociates/content/judgment_philosophy/_index.en.md

 ---
 title: "Judgment Philosophy"
 ---
+> If interested, you can see my brief bio [here](https://snowballassociates.com/profile)

 *<h3> Who I Am </h3>*

-This section is not a biography but the contour of my thought process (if interested, you can see my brief bio [here](https://snowballassociates.com/profile)).
+This section is not a biography but the contour of my thought process.
 Instead, it reflects the lens through which I perceive the world: the operating system behind every analysis and judgment you will find on this website.

 I start from a simple, unshakable belief: "phenomena are modes of essence, and every possibility originates from reason," as remarked in [my book][ref1] (52).
 Understanding comes from capturing the underlying structure, *i.e.*, the paradigm.
 Like an architect who sees the load-bearing walls and foundations beneath the facade or a physician who diagnoses the root cause of a disease rather than just treating its symptoms, I search for the fundamental 'why' behind any event.
 Data and narratives may function as points of entry, but not final destinations.